Share

 “Anything that makes driving safer, I’ll support,” he said.
 “Because we’re in a dangerous set of circumstances.
 We not only have impairing devices, but we have substances entering into the public debate — and somehow it’s become political.
 I don’t understand how safety became political.”

-Insurers are leaving the state or drastically limiting coverage.
-Premiums have skyrocketed.
-And homeowners, even those without claims, are being non-renewed.
+Insurers are leaving the state or sharply limiting coverage.
+Premiums are rising rapidly.
+And many homeowners — even those without claims — are being non-renewed.

 “Tell me what you’re hearing from your constituents,” Susman asked.

-It’s a sentiment echoed by millions of Californians.
-After years of catastrophic wildfires, rising construction costs, and inflation, the state’s insurance system is struggling to keep pace.
+After years of catastrophic wildfires, rising construction costs, and inflation, the state’s insurance system is under immense strain.

 “We have agencies who make a profession out of this thing finding it very, very difficult to stay in business here,” Lackey said.

-Both men agreed that California’s insurance crisis is the result of overlapping issues: strict regulations, environmental risk, and an outdated approval process under Proposition 103, which requires insurers to get state permission before raising rates.
+Both men agreed that the crisis has no single cause.
+Instead, it reflects a convergence of strict regulations, environmental risk, and an outdated regulatory framework under Proposition 103, which requires insurers to obtain state approval before raising rates.

 “It’s not a simple problem,” Susman said.
 “And it’s not going to have a simple solution.”